MTT-GH/MTT-GH-SCHOOL/lessons/GH-Cloning.md

 1. Committing the changes to the local repository, either by using `git commit` or `git commit -a` (to commit all changes), or the UI of your Git client.
 You could also stage the changes before committing them, by using `git add` (shown in Git Basics lesson).
 1. Pushing the changes to the remote repository, by using `git push` or the UI of your Git client.

-The following video shows a brief/compact intro to #Git & #GitHub made easy with #VisualStudioCode:
+The following video shows a brief/compact intro to Git & GitHub made easy with Visual Studio Code:

-<iframe width="560" height="315" src="https://www.youtube.com/watch?v=i_23KUAEtUM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/i_23KUAEtUM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## Git Forking